Log in to your account

 Cairo, Egypt

 The Al-Suhaymi House was built in 1648 and demonstrates the characteristics of Ottoman residential architecture in Cairo.
-This residence includes an inner courtyard with fountains, and its rooms display geometric patterns along with carved woodwork on the walls.
-The design follows traditional principles of Ottoman domestic architecture and provides insight into the living customs of the period.
+This residence belongs to the collection of historical monuments spanning Egypt's history from pharaonic antiquity to the Ottoman period.
+The house features an inner courtyard with fountains, and its rooms display geometric patterns along with carved woodwork on the walls.
+The design follows traditional principles of Ottoman domestic architecture and provides insight into how people lived during this era.

 Al-Hakim Mosque